3. Assessment of Taught Schemes

 Action in preparation for the Departmental Examination Board

-14. Special circumstances of a personal nature also require certification or corroboration.
+13. Special circumstances of a personal nature also require certification or corroboration.
 Again the greater degree of compensation the more systematic and detailed should be the corroboration, preferably making clear the nature and extent of impairment on the student’s performance.
-Departments may need to exercise discretion in approaching relatives or third parties in cases such as bereavement or where the illness or special circumstances of dependant relatives or other close relationships are concerned.
-Doctors or other health care professionals may be an appropriate source for such corroboration.
-In all circumstances certification or corroboration should be obtained that enables departments to assess how a problem or illness has affected the performance of the student.
 Both the Departmental and the Senate Examination Board will also need to review such cases with regard to the principle of maintaining comparability between individual students.

 Departmental Examination Boards for Part Two Students

-17. Where a student has significant medical or other problems that prevent him/her completing the assessed work or taking an examination, or have resulted in failure, the Departmental Board may recommend Honours resit(s).
+15. Where a student has significant medical or other problems that prevent them completing the assessed work or taking an examination, or have resulted in failure, the Departmental Board may recommend Honours resit(s) (uncapped resit) at Part Two.
 It is not normal practice to raise a module mark due to special circumstances.

-18. In exceptional circumstances where the department believes the student’s medical condition precludes an Honours resit at some time in the future the Departmental Board may recommend that the mark of one element of the assessment be taken as the mark for the module as a whole.
-Any such decision must be carefully minuted.
+16. In exceptional circumstances where the department believes the student’s medical condition precludes an Honours resit at some time in the future the Departmental Board may recommend that the mark of one element of the assessment be taken as the mark for the module as a whole.
+Any such decision must be carefully recorded in the minutes.

-19. Where the personal/medical circumstances of a student have affected his/her performance but not sufficiently so that s/he fails, the department may, with the agreement of the student, amend the recorded mark to 39 ‘H’ to enable the student to retake the module and achieve a performance that more accurately reflects his/her efforts and ability.
+17. Where the personal/medical circumstances of a student have affected their performance but not sufficiently so that they fail, the department may, with the agreement of the student, amend the recorded mark to 39 ‘H’ to enable the student to retake the module and achieve a performance that more accurately reflects their efforts and ability.
 The student need only resit those elements of assessment which were affected by the problem but can carry forward unaffected marks.

 Final Senate Examination Board

-24. Departments should forward to the Senate Examination Board details of all students whose marks fall within the Window of Opportunity and who have Special Circumstances.
+22. Departments should forward to the Senate Examination Board details of all students whose marks fall within the Window of Opportunity and who have Special Circumstances.
 This should be done whether or not they recommend that the degree classification should be raised.
 The details to be sent should include all medical certificates and other relevant documentation.
-Qualified counsellors in the University Counselling Service may well be aware of special circumstances relevant to a student’s performance and departments should consider their letters in support of such cases.
-All letters from AU Counselling Service attesting medical conditions should be accompanied by a certificate/letter from a qualified medical practitioner.

 3.9 Coursework Extensions